-DO NOT use the pan without its grid.
+DO NOT use a pan without its grid.
 DO NOT cover the grid with foil.
 The exposed grease could ignite.

-ACAUTION Should an oven fire occur, close the oven door and turn off the oven.
+A CAUTION Should an oven fire occur, close the oven door and turn off the oven.
 If the fire continues, throw baking soda on the fire or use a fire extinguisher.
 DO NOT put water or flour on the fire.
 Flour may be explosive.

-Broiler Clean-Up Tips:
+Broiler Clean-Up Tips (some models):